whiteheaddmark/Observatory-Databases/architecture.md

 - **Increased response time** Adding the API gateway adds an additional network step.
 - **Increased development time** Developers have to include the gateway in the design, select supporting technologies, and learn how to use them for implementation.

-Multiple gateways, each dedicated to certain types of clients, couldn be added in the future if requirements warrant.
+Multiple gateways, each dedicated to certain types of clients, could be added in the future if requirements warrant.

-# API Development Guidelines
+# API Design Considerations
 The current best practice for building REST APIs is called “API-first development” which includes identifying key services, identifying API stakeholders, and designing API contracts.
-Key detailed design considerations are listed below.
+This section is intended to serve as a checklest of API design elements that should be considered during the API contract detailed design phase.
+A clear understanding of the various stakeholders and the similarities and differences between their service requirements is assumed to be an input into the detailed design phase and should include an analysis based on the idea presented in [REST Data Services](#REST-Data-Services).

 ## API Design
 Avoid creating APIs that simply mirror the internal structure of a database.
 The purpose of REST is to model entities and the operations that an application can perform on those entities.
 A client should not be exposed to the internal implementation.
 Entities are often grouped together into collections (orders, customers).
 A collection is a separate resource from the item within the collection, and should have its own URI.